tvlabs/edge264/README.md

 -------

 * Multithreading (work in progress)
+* ARM support (work in progress)
+* Error recovery and tests based on fuzzying
 * Integration in VLC/ffmpeg/GStreamer
-* ARM support
+* PAFF and MBAFF
 * 4:0:0, 4:2:2 and 4:4:4
 * 9-14 bit depths with possibility of different luma/chroma depths
 * Transform-bypass for macroblocks with QP==0
 * SEI messages
-* Error concealment
-* PAFF and MBAFF
 * AVX-2 optimizations

 Programming techniques
 ----------------------

 edge264 originated as an experiment on new programming techniques to improve performance and code simplicity over existing decoders.
-I presented a few of these techniques at FOSDEM'24 on 4 February 2024.
-Be sure to check the [video](https://fosdem.org/2024/schedule/event/fosdem-2024-2931-innovations-in-h-264-avc-software-decoding-architecture-and-optimization-of-a-block-based-video-decoder-to-reach-10-faster-speed-and-3x-code-reduction-over-the-state-of-the-art-/)!
+I presented a few of these techniques at FOSDEM'24 on 4 February 2024 ([be sure to watch the video!](https://fosdem.org/2024/schedule/event/fosdem-2024-2931-innovations-in-h-264-avc-software-decoding-architecture-and-optimization-of-a-block-based-video-decoder-to-reach-10-faster-speed-and-3x-code-reduction-over-the-state-of-the-art-/)):

+1. [Single header file](edge264_internal.h) - It contains all struct definitions, common constants and enums, SIMD aliases, inline functions and macros, and exported functions for each source file.
+To understand the code base you should look at this file first.
+2. [Code blocks instead of functions](edge264_slice.c) - The main decoding loop is a forward pipeline designed as a DAG loosely resembling hardware decoders, with nodes being non-inlined functions and edges being tail calls.
+It helps mutualize code branches wherever possible, thus reduces code size to help fit in L1 cache.
+3. [Tree branching](edge264_intra.c) - Directional intra modes are implemented with a jump table to the leaves of a tree then unconditional jumps down to the trunk.
+It allows sharing the bottom code among directional modes, to reduce code size.
+4. ~~Global context register - The pointer to the main structure holding context data is assigned to a register when supported by the compiler (GCC).~~ This technique was dropped as Clang eventually reached on-par performance, so there is little incentive to maintain this hack.
+5. [Default neighboring values](edge264_internal.h) (search `unavail_mb`) - Tests for availability of neighbors are replaced with fake neighboring macroblocks around each frame.
+It reduces the number of conditional tests inside the main decoding loop, thus reduces code size and branch predictor pressure.
+6. [Relative neighboring offsets](edge264_internal.h) (look for `A4x4_int8` and related variables) - Access to left/top macroblock values is done with direct offsets in memory instead of copying their values to a buffer beforehand.
+It helps to reduce the reads and writes in the main decoding loop.
+7. [Parsing uneven block shapes](edge264_slice.c) (look at function `parse_P_sub_mb`) - Each Inter macroblock paving specified with mb_type and sub_mb_type is first converted to a bitmask, then iterated on set bits to fetch the correct number of reference indices and motion vectors.
+This helps to reduce code size and number of conditional blocks.
+8. [Using vector extensions](edge264_internal.h) - GCC's [vector extensions](https://gcc.gnu.org/onlinedocs/gcc/Vector-Extensions.html) are used along vector intrinsics to write more compact code.
+All intrinsics from Intel are aliased with shorter names, which also provides an enumeration of all SIMD instructions used in the decoder.
+9. [Register-saturating SIMD](edge264_deblock.c) - Some critical SIMD algorithms use more simultaneous vectors than available registers, effectively saturating the register bank and generating stack spills.
+In some cases this is more efficient than splitting the algorithm into smaller bits, and has the additional benefit of scaling well with later CPUs.

+Other yet-to-be-presented bits:

 * [Minimalistic API](edge264.h) with FFI-friendly design (7 functions and 1 structure).
 * [The input bitstream](edge264_bitstream.c) is unescaped on the fly using vector code, avoiding a full preprocessing pass to remove escape sequences, and thus reducing memory reads/writes.
 * [Error detection](edge264.c) is performed once in each type of NAL unit (search for `return` statements), by clamping all input values to their expected ranges, then expecting `rbsp_trailing_bit` afterwards (with _very high_ probability of catching an error if the stream is corrupted).
 This design choice is discussed in [A case about parsing errors](https://traffaillac.github.io/parsing.html).
 * [The bitstream caches](edge264_internal.h) for CAVLC and CABAC (search for `rbsp_reg`) are stored in two size_t variables each, mapped on Global Register Variables if possible, speeding up the _very frequent_ calls to input functions.
-The main context pointer is also assigned to a GRV, to help reduce the binary size (\~200k).
-* [The main decoding loop](edge264_slice.c) is carefully designed with the smallest code and fewest number of conditional branches, to ease its readability and upgradeability.
-Its architecture is a forward pipeline loosely resembling hardware decoders, using tail calls to pass execution between code blocks.
 * [The decoding of input symbols](edge264_slice.c) is interspersed with their parsing (instead of parsing to a `struct` then decoding the data).
 It deduplicates branches and loops that are present in both parsing and decoding, and even eliminates the need to store some symbols (e.g. mb_type, sub_mb_type, mb_qp_delta).
-* [Neighbouring values](edge264_internal.h) are retrieved using precomputed memory offsets (search for `neighbouring offsets`) rather than intermediate caches.
-It spares the code for initializing caches and storing them back afterwards, thus reducing memory writes overall.
-* [Loops with nested conditions](edge264_slice.c) are implemented with bitmasks (`while (mask) { i = ctz(mask); ...; mask &= mask - 1; }` instead of `for (int i = 0; i < 32; i++) if (f(i)) { ...; }`).
-They are used to reduce branch mispredictions when conditionally parsing motion vectors and DCT coefficients.
-* [GCC's Vector Extensions](edge264_internal.h) are used extensively in the entire decoder, to exploit _any_ opportunity for vectorizing, and to reduce future efforts for porting edge264 to new architectures.
-* Machine-specific portions of the decoder are implemented with C intrinsics instead of assembly code.
-This is especially useful when designing kernels maximizing the use of vector registers, to avoid micro-managing spills on the stack (e.g. [8x8 IDCT](edge264_residual.c), [16x16 Inter predictors](edge264_inter.c)).
-It also simplifies the build process, and makes the code more readable by aligning sequences of identical instructions, rather than interspersing them with move instructions.